Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Theoretical Framework

 \subsection{Scalable Assessment as the Gatekeeper}

-Historically, the Teachable Agent paradigm, where students learn by teaching a computer agent, has been shown to be highly effective for deep learning \cite{biswas2005}.
-However, verifying that a student has truly ``taught" the agent (rather than gaming the system \cite{baker2005designing}) traditionally required human Teaching Assistants (TAs), limiting the scalability of such interventions.
+Historically, the Teachable Agent paradigm, where students learn by teaching a computer agent, has proven highly effective for deeper learning \cite{biswas2005}.
+However, verifying that a student has genuinely ``taught'' the agent, rather than merely gaming the system \cite{baker2005designing}, has traditionally required human Teaching Assistants (TAs), severely limiting the scalability of such interventions.

 Recent advancements in LLM-based assessment allow us to overcome this bottleneck.
 By leveraging an ``LLM-as-a-Judge'' framework \cite{zheng2023judging,choma2025}, we adapt the Teachable Agent model into an automated, real-time Explanation Gate driven by metacognitive scripts.
 This mechanism deliberately reintroduces cognitive friction into the AI-assisted workflow to mitigate the rapid accumulation of epistemic debt.
 It requires the learner to articulate the underlying causal logic of the AI-generated code before integration is permitted, a direct operationalization of the self-explanation effect \cite{chi1989self}, which demonstrates that generating explanations during learning produces substantially deeper encoding than passive study.
 By acting as a semantic validity check, the Explanation Gate closes the loop on cognitive outsourcing by forcing novices to construct their own internal representations, ensuring that the student's cognitive grasp scales concurrently with the codebase's complexity.

 With this theoretical scaffold in place, we describe the experimental design that operationalizes these principles.